Hotel and Restaurant Management

 The curriculum at College of the Ozarks is founded upon the liberal arts, which offer the student an investigation of a variety of subjects coupled with an intensive concentration in Hotel & Restaurant Management (HRM).
 A student may earn either a Bachelor of Arts or Bachelor of Science degree in HRM.

-The HRM program, headquartered in The Keeter Center, also features sequences of coursework that offer an emphasis in particular professional categories of interest within the hospitality industry:
+The hotel & restaurant management degree program, headquartered in The Keeter Center, features sequences of coursework that offer an emphasis in particular professional categories within the hospitality industry:

 College of the Ozarks HRM graduates enjoy a very high placement rate upon graduation.
 The future is bright in one of the fastest growing industries in the world.